 Enjoy this vision of reality.

-Lliam Greguez has been a creative arts therapist for 33 years, using music to engage chronically ill children in hospitals around New York City.
-Many times the child is the one playing the guitar, synth or percussion, other times Lliam is singing requests or in the background creating an atmosphere.
-The result is families that feel better.
+Many times the child was the one playing the guitar, synth, or percussion, other times Lliam was singing requests or in the background creating an atmosphere.
+The result was families that felt better.

 Lliam also produced five albums.